OzuYatamutsu/flask-id3-file-store/README.md

 **Parameters**: **`filename`** The name of the file (as provided by `/ls` above).

 Deletes a file given by the filename from the server.

+# `web.html`
+A frontend to perform the RESTful calls described above.
+Works with mobile devices (hopefully)!